Adir-Amar/FloodIt-product-analytics/README.md

 - **Pre-window users are left-censored.** 10,856 of 15,175 users appear mid-life with their earlier activity invisible, so any lifetime measure for that group is an undercount.
 The deep tail of the activity distribution cannot be separated from the censoring that produces it, which is why no claim is made about pre-window players being more dedicated.
 - **The event taxonomy is not stable across the window.** Finding 1 documents this on the spike days specifically, but the cause — differing client versions in a live app — applies generally.
 Any event-composition comparison across distant dates in this dataset deserves suspicion.
 - **Monetization is n=27.** No rate, comparison, or trend from that section would survive scrutiny, and none is offered.
 - **The install blackout is unexplained.** Five of the seven spike days logged no installs at all, against a baseline near 38 a day.
-It is the strongest surviving argument for a logging fault and nothing in this analysis accounts for it.
+It is the strongest surviving argument for a logging fault and nothing here accounts for it.
+It also reaches into the analysis: users are labelled pre-window by the absence of a first_open, which is the event that blacked out — so an unlogged install wave would land in the pre-window group by construction.
+The 97.2% figure therefore cannot be read as independent evidence that the spike was the installed base returning.
+The reach argument in Finding 2 does not depend on the label being right; the population framing does.
 - **Post volume is a proxy for players in the progression analysis.** The two are equal only if posts-per-player is roughly constant across levels.
 That extraction carries no user counts, so it cannot be checked here — and level 1, with 86% of its posts at a single score, is visibly not behaving like the others.
 - **Measured and accepted:** 12 users (0.28% of the cohort) show activity before their computed day 0 — pre-window installers who reinstalled in-window.
 Maximum effect on retention is about 0.3pp, below rounding.
 Separately, the `(user, timestamp)` event key collides on 12 rows out of 242,039.